Ingrid Mattson: Career

+Views

-Views on the role of women in Islam
+Role of women in Islam

 Mattson advocates for a greater public role for Muslim women as religious leaders.
 When she founded the first accredited graduate program for Muslim chaplains in the US, she insisted that it be open to women.
 Mattson wears a hijab, but argues that governments should have no authority to enforce religious dress or ban it.
 Mattson has worked with a Muslim social service agency called Peaceful Families.
 The group to advocates against domestic violence in the Muslim community and argues against interpretations of the Qur'an that permit violence to or discrimination against women.

 Mattson is also the Founder and Director of The Hurma Project - an initiative to help Muslim communities prevent and act against spiritual and sexual abuse by those in position of religious authority and influence.
 She explained in an interview with Haute Hijab magazine that she was motivated to act after witnessing on multiple occasions how the community was not able to appropriately acknowledge and deal with such situations.
 She said, "I realized we needed something broad and interdisciplinary to examine the scope of the problem, have a good understanding of all of the dynamics and develop educational materials and processes that we can bring to the community."

 Opposition to Islamic extremism

-Mattson has been a critic of Islamic religious extremism since she first encountered the Taliban while trying to educate Afghan refugee girls in Pakistan.
+Mattson has been a critic of Islamic extremism since she first encountered the Taliban while trying to educate Afghan refugee girls in Pakistan.
 In the aftermath of the September 11 attacks, Mattson published an article on Beliefnet entitled "American Muslims have a Special Obligation."
 In the article, she stated, "I, as an American Muslim leader, denounce not only suicide bombers and the Taliban, but those leaders of other Muslim states who thwart democracy, repress women, use the Qur'an to justify un-Islamic behavior and encourage violence."
 Since the attacks of September 11, Mattson been interviewed many times on the radio.
 She has lectured publicly to denounce violence in the name of Islam and advocated for peaceful resolution of conflicts and differences.
 In a 2007 essay, Mattson condemned "Exclusivist, triumphalist, communal identities (religious or political)" that justify violent attacks on other groups.
 Mattson was one of the original signatories of the Amman Message that was an international Muslim response to sectarian violence and terrorism in the name of Islam.